mvit777/BikeDistributor/README.md

  >What is the Chinese dream?”
 I think the Chinese dream is the American dream plus 10%.
 It’s not the European dream of restraint and conservation.
 I think they’re closer to Americans.
 They want even more, bigger, better—as a generalization of course - Karl Gerth

+ideally I wish to also somewhat target this observation by Eric Miller (this sentence is attributed at this guy on Wikipedia page consumerism, but I cannot find reference anywhere.
+Please excuse my blatant ignorance)
+>Businesses have realized that wealthy consumers are the most attractive targets of marketing.
+The upper class's tastes, lifestyles, and preferences trickle down to become the standard for all consumers.
+The not-so-wealthy consumers can "purchase something new that will speak of their place in the tradition of affluence"

 (I know I'm getting a bit bombastic about my project targets but dreaming costs nothing.)

  ## Related and inspiring links ##